Saief1999/utility-scripts/ansible/README.md

 ## Overview

-This folder contains the ansible setup we have
+This folder contains the Ansible setup we have

 ## Useful commands